Designing the lists of posts (blog, archives, search) in the Customizr theme

 - Rounded, no expansion

 - The next option is the Thumbnails position.
-Choose from Top, Right, Bottom and Left.
+Choose from Right and Left.

 - When you choose Left or Right, the content is placed next to the thumbnail.
 Look at the demo site below.

 - The third setting is the Alternate thumbnail/content.
 You can check this to enable alternation.